Mr. David Storch

 Regents diploma requirements can be met by earning three units of credit in commencement-level science including one course from the Physical Setting and one course from the Living Environment.
 In addition, students must pass one Regents examination in science.
 Regents science courses require completion of 1200 minutes of hands-on laboratory experience with satisfactory lab reports.
 A commencement-level course in technology education may be used as the third unit of credit in science or mathematics, but not both.
 In order to earn a Regents diploma with advanced designation, students must earn three units of credit in commencement-level science and pass two Regents examinations with at least one from the Living Environment and one from the Physical Setting.

-Elective science courses are designed to expose students to content and inquiry beyond the scope of the fundamental scientific disciplines and should therefore typically be taken concurrently with or in addition to the core courses.
+The department offers science courses designed to expose students to content and inquiry beyond the scope of the fundamental scientific disciplines and should therefore typically be taken concurrently with or in addition to the Regents courses.
 This ensures that our students graduate with the necessary skills to continue their education as scientifically literate learners.
-Full year coursework in Astronomy, Forensic Science, *Medical Anatomy & Physiology, and Marine Science develops specialized skills which broaden scientific knowledge and foster potential career pathways.
+Full year coursework in Astronomy, *Forensic Science, *Medical Anatomy & Physiology, Marine Science, and LI Native Ecology & Plant Science develops specialized skills which broaden scientific knowledge and foster potential career pathways.
 Students considering future university study in science or science-related fields are encouraged to consider challenging Scientific Investigations (SI) courses, Advanced Placement (AP), International Baccalaureate (IB), as well as Science Research courses.

-*affiliated with the LIU High School Honors Program
+* affiliated with the LIU High School Scholars Program

 Science courses include skill development in: